 |5.
 Determines||How much profit would be earned or how much loss a company would incur?||How much money can be reinvested into the business!|

 |6.
 Paid to||The lenders, the creditors, and the debenture holders;||Equity shareholders and preference shareholders;|

 |7.
 Optional?||Never.
 It must be paid.||Yes.
 A company can decide when to pay a dividend and when not to.|

 If a business doesn’t pay a dividend at all, why the shareholders would stick to the company?
 We can’t forget that the primary focus of the business is to maximize the worth of shareholders.
-That’s why interest and dividend, interest and dividend both are important for a business and for perpetuating for a longer period of time.
+That’s why interest and dividend, interest, and dividends are both critical for a business and for perpetuating for a more extended period.

-This has a been a guide to the top differences between Interest vs Dividend.
+This article has been a guide to the top differences between Interest vs. Dividend.
 Here we also discuss the differences between the two with examples, infographics, and comparison table.
 You may also have a look at the following articles to learn more –